 Every single cell in our bodies uses silica, however as we get older our silica levels start to decline.
 This shows in the ageing of our skin, because silica is a co-factor in collagen production and is an essential component of elastin, which keeps the skin firm and tight.
 Silica creates bonds between protein molecules which enable the skin to retain water and are critical for rebuilding and regenerating the dermis (the layer of skin below the outer-layer).

 Silica also helps to give our skin a glow because it improves the transport of nutrients and oxygen to the skin.
 Plus it helps with clearing out toxins that could otherwise leak into the bloodstream and lead to acne and dull skin.
-This is due to the honeycombed shape of the fossilised diatoms, which can trap toxins in the digestive tract and clean the inside of the colon as they pass through.
+This is because the honeycombed shape of the fossilised diatoms, trap toxins in the digestive tract and clean the inside of the colon as they pass through.

-Another way that silica combats acne is by balancing other minerals in the body—such as calcium and magnesium—which helps to regulate hormones.
+Another way that silica helps our skin is by balancing other minerals in the body—such as calcium and magnesium—which helps to regulate hormones.
 Apart from contributing to acne, an imbalance of hormones can also be a factor in hair loss and thinning hair.
 What's more, silica helps to strengthen hair by delivering all the nutrients necessary for hair growth to the hair follicles.

 Silica also delivers nutrients to the nail bed and is a key mineral in the composition of our nails.
 In this study, silica was given to women with sun‑damaged skin for 20 weeks, to evaluate its ability to improve skin and nail health.
 At the end of the study, there was a decrease in skin roughness and less brittle nails in the group that took silica compared to the women in the placebo group.